chasembowers/py-petridish/README.md

 I am working on completing a first useful prototype.
 A simple animation of random-behavior cells can be seen in 'randomCells.py'.

 The aim of this project is to allow construction of highly composable spatial environments and cells that react to those environments such that the cells naturally evolve.
-The basic ingredients I hope to implement for such an environment are resource consumption, cell reproduction, and cell death.
+The basic ingredients I have implemented to achieve this are resource consumption, cell reproduction, and cell death.
 Also, cells need some mechanism of mutating their offspring and reacting to stimulus.

 At some point, I would like to implement a cell with a neural network.
 I also want to parallelize cells' reactions so that multiple cells can make decisions simultaneously.